Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 If you plan to study courses as a pathway to a certificate, diploma or bachelor degree, you should select courses that will count toward your intended qualification.

-You can study a maximum of 30 credits (two 15 credit undergraduate courses) per year.
+You can study a maximum of 60 credits (four 15 credit undergraduate courses) per year.

 You will need to re-apply for admission into the programme each year you want to study a course as a Certificate of Proficiency.

 As the Certificate of Proficiency is not a formal qualification, you will not be able to graduate with it or receive a graduation certificate.
 However, your official academic record will provide evidence of your study.